isabella232/OfficeDocs-Enterprise-pr.it-IT/Enterprise/powershell/connect-to-office-365-powershell.md

 ### <a name="how-do-you-know-this-worked"></a>Come verificare se l'operazione ha avuto esito positivo

-Se non vengono visualizzati errori vuol dire che la connessione è stata eseguita correttamente.
-Un breve test consiste nell'eseguire un cmdlet di Office 365 (ad esempio, **Get-MsolUser**) e vedere i risultati.
+If you don't receive any errors, you connected successfully.
+A quick test is to run an Office 365 cmdlet—for example, **Get-MsolUser** —and see the results.

 Se non vengono visualizzati errori, controllare i requisiti seguenti:

-- **Un problema comune è rappresentato da una password errata**.
-Ripetere il passaggio 2 e prestare particolare attenzione al nome utente e alla password immessi.
+- **A common problem is an incorrect password**.
+Run Step 2 again. and pay close attention to the user name and password you enter.

-- **Il Modulo di Microsoft Azure Active Directory per Windows PowerShell richiede che la funzione Microsoft .NET Framework 3.5.* x* sia attiva sul computer in uso. È probabile che il computer disponga di una versione più recente (ad esempio, 4 o 4.5.* x*), ma la compatibilità con le versioni precedenti di .NET Framework può essere abilitata o disabilitata.
-Per ulteriori informazioni, vedere i seguenti argomenti:
+- **The Microsoft Azure Active Directory Module for Windows PowerShell requires that the Microsoft .NET Framework 3.5.* x* feature is enabled on your computer**.
+It's likely that your computer has a newer version installed (for example, 4 or 4.5.* x*), but backwards compatibility with older versions of the .NET Framework can be enabled or disabled.
+For more information, see the following topics:

   - Per Windows Server 2012 o Windows Server 2012 R2, vedere [Abilitare .NET Framework 3.5 con Aggiunta guidata ruoli e funzionalità](https://go.microsoft.com/fwlink/p/?LinkId=532368)